paulzuradzki/til/README.md

 # TIL - Today I Learned
-I use this to log things that I learn.
+I use this to log things that I learn or want to reference.

 ### Categories
 * [Python](#python)